 Re-Purpose Blog Content as Presentations and Videos

-To give your content a second chance to appear where your target buyers are searching, take each blog post and build a skeletal PowerPoint presentation.
+Take each blog post and build a skeletal PowerPoint presentation to give your content a second chance to appear where your target buyers are searching.

-In this slide deck, summarize highlights from the blog post and conclude with a call to action (CTA) slide to download a related premium content offer of yours – such as a free eBook, white paper, or guide.
+In this slide deck, summarize highlights from the blog post and conclude with a call to action (CTA) slide to download your related premium content offers – such as a free eBook, white paper, or guide.

 Next, take the same set of slides and narrate those slides into a screencast presentation.